Yandere Dark Elf: She Chased Me All the Way From Another World!: Characters

 A priestess in the adventuring party which Hinata joined in the other world.
-Despite being her teammate, she intensely dislikes Mariabelle, a feeling that is mutual.
-She and Mei are later sent to Earth to keep an eye on Mariabelle and Hinata by order of their government, who fear incursions when their world's existence becomes known to the Earthlings.
+Despite being her teammate, she intensely dislikes Mariabell, a feeling that is mutual.
+She and Mei are later sent to Earth to keep an eye on Mariabell and Hinata by order of their government, who fear incursions when their world's existence becomes known to the Earthlings.